eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent checks if a Workload is allowed to make a request, a UpdateStateRequest with an empty update mask or a CompleteStateRequest with an empty field mask is only allowed if all of the following is true:
+When the Ankaios Agent checks if a Workload is allowed to make a request, an UpdateStateRequest with an empty update mask or a CompleteStateRequest with an empty field mask is only allowed if all of the following is true:

-- there is at least one allow rule having an empty String in the filter mask
+* there is at least one allow rule having an empty String in the filter mask
-- there is no deny rule with a non empty filter mask
+* there is no deny rule with a non empty filter mask

 Tags:
 - AgentManager